MrEldin/laraplate/readme.md

-## Smartlyjobs
+## Laraplate

-Smartlyjobs API is a new management application
+!!!WIP!!!

+Laraplate is Laravel API boilerplate

-This version is built on Laravel 5.7!
+This version is built on Laravel 6.0!

 It is built with packages: